Asahi Kanji

 About "Japanese names" and "meanings"

-Please do not take these terms literally.
+Please don’t take these terms too literally.

 Features